The Brook, Nelson

 The Brook is one of the suburbs of Nelson, New Zealand.
 It lies to the south of Nelson and is the location of the Brook Waimārama Sanctuary, a conservation project at the head of the Brook Valley.

 Geography

 The Brook covers a land area of 6.91 km^{2}.

 It has seven public reserves: Andrews Farm Reserve, Betsy Eyre Park, Brook Park, Grampians Reserve, Grove Reserve, Tantragee Reserve and Wards Reserve.

 The Seymour Avenue Heritage Precinct consists of a tree lined street at the North West corner of the suburb.
 The avenue consist of a short street with a mix of transitional villa and Californian bungalow style houses.
 The initial subdivision occurred in the 1910s with additional development on the 1940s.
 The subdivision was created on land originally part of a 20 acre property owned by Alfred Fell who built the first house on the land in 1854.
 This house was purchased by Nathaniel Edwards in 1860 and was considerably extended in the Victorian Gothic Revivalist style.
-Warwick House as this house is now named still looms over Seymour Avenue and is used as a function and wedding venue.